Welcome to the Cayambis Institute for Latin American Studies in Music!

 It’s amazing to think that during the late 1930s there were many Pan American councils that sponsored or participated in numerous concert performances of Latin American music.
 Or, that during the 1950s the Inter-American Music Council organized the first of many Inter-American music festivals that were held in Washington, DC.
 Nevertheless, abundant anecdotal evidence, but particularly, our own internal polling, reveals that we are almost exactly where were nearly 80 years ago, when Nicolas Slonimsky observed that Latin American classical music “remains largely a terra incognita.”

-So to put it another way, we must find a way to re-imagine the musical Pan-Americanism of the past.
+To put it another way, we must find a way to re-imagine the musical Pan-Americanism of the past.
 As citizens of the western hemisphere, we will be better because of it.

 Consequently, as a growing nonprofit organization, we depend on the generous support of like-minded individuals just like you.
-Although we’re seeking funding from state and national arts agencies, large corporations, and other similar entities, we need to particularly rely on our music-loving friends and neighbors here in southwest Virginia.
+Although we’re seeking funding from state and national arts agencies, large corporations, foundations and other similar entities, we need to particularly rely on our music-loving friends and neighbors here in southwest Virginia.
 With this in mind, we created a donations link by which you can help us achieve our goals.
 If you’re able, we’d ask you to please consider investing in our bridge.
 There’s so much more connecting to do.